2023 AMC 12B Solutions

 Solution:

 The amounts are all attainable (for instance ).
-Adding 's then reaches every larger amount.
-Checking below, is impossible, since are all impossible.
-So the largest impossible amount is whose digit sum is
+Adding ’s then reaches every larger amount.
+Checking below, is impossible: without a -coin a sum of ’s and ’s is even, while with one -coin the remaining cannot be written as two -coins already exceed So the largest impossible amount is whose digit sum is

 Thus, the correct answer is D.